-While many health care providers are still struggling to implement telemedicine technology and provide care to rural and underserved populations within the U.S., at least one organization
+While many health care providers are still struggling to implement telemedicine technology and provide care to rural and underserved populations within the U.S., at least one organization is taking its telemedicine program across the border.

 How telemedicine programs are developing